<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 As you can see from this brief overview, when a foreign company wants to do business in Singapore, it’s important to be clear on which type of entity should be chosen before forming the company with ACRA.
 Understanding the compliance, tax ramifications and liability issues associated with a branch office vs. a subsidiary company will help you avoid undesired and costly surprises.

-This content is provided for informational purposes only and should not be considered, or relied upon, as legal or tax advice.
+This content is provided for informational purposes only and should not be considered, or relied upon, as legal advice.

 Topics: International Corporate Services